 Curatorial Internships Programme

-The National Portrait Gallery appoints Interns in its Curatorial department to provide collections related assistance.
-These posts involve working directly with specific curators and are aimed at Post Graduate students with a demonstrable interest in the chosen period or area of research.
+The National Portrait Gallery occasionally appoints Interns in its Curatorial department to provide collections related assistance.
+These posts involve working directly with specific curators and are aimed at Post Graduate students with an academic background or otherwise proven interest in the chosen period or area of research.

 Internships provide valuable experience in a national collection and some training using the Heinz Archive and Library will be provided.
-Additionally there will be the opportunity to attend a Gallery induction day to learn more about the range of the Gallery's work and other relevant curatorial training sessions.
+Additionally there will be the opportunity to attend a Gallery induction day to learn more about the range of the Gallery's work and participate in the Department’s monthly curatorial training sessions.
 The posts are normally for a six-month period working one-day per week.
-The role is unpaid, but travel expenses within London are available.
-Posts are advertised twice a year, usually in May and October, and successful applicants will be invited to attend an interview.

 The Heinz Archive and Library

 The Archive and Library depends on the support of volunteers to assist with a range of activities, including indexing, dry-mounting and filing portrait images, processing and filing archival material for Gallery Records, and cataloguing and other library projects.

 In addition, the Archive and Library occasionally offers shorter term placements of between four and eight weeks which aim to give students and graduates some insight into the work of the department and the work experience they may need to enter or progress in the museum, gallery, library or archive professions.

 All opportunities are advertised on the Gallery website at intervals in response to specific needs and programmes.
 Applicants are usually invited to attend an informal interview as part of the selection process.